element-hq/element-x-android/README.md

 ## Screenshots

-Here are some early screenshots of the application:
+Here are some screenshots of the application:

 <!--
 Commands run before taking the screenshots: